 The 2021 Transformation Tool Contest (TTC) seeks your own spins of two interesting model transformation problems.
 The deadline for solution descriptions is 31st May 2021, immediately followed by a round of open peer reviewing.
 As in previous editions, solution descriptions will be published in a post-proceedings volume, and lead to continued collaboration for producing a per-case journal article.

 The aim of this event is to compare the expressiveness, the usability and the performance of graph, model and program transformation tools along a number of selected case studies.
 A deeper understanding of the relative merits of different tool features will help to further improve transformation tools and to indicate open problems.

-The following challenging case study has been selected:
+The following case studies have been selected:

 The case description, supporting resources, and discussion between solution developers are hosted at the source code repositories linked to above.
-Please note that these repositories are in draft form until 23rd April: you can expect to see some small changes to the cases until then.

 Immediately after the submission deadline, please note solution developers will be asked to participate in a round of open review of other solutions.
-Therefore, we ask that all solution developers are available in the period 8th to 18th June 2018 to participate in these discussions.
+Therefore, we ask that all solution developers are available in the period 1st June to 14th June 2021 to participate in these discussions.

-For TTC 2018 there will be several publication opportunities:
+For TTC 2021 there will be several publication opportunities: